haibane-tenshi/haibane-tenshi.github.io/content/rust_contexts.md

 Instead, we do something rather roundabout: we just require that *`foo` is callable with current context*.
 Compiler is smart and will deduce required bound on `bar` from bound on `foo`.

-Smuggling is successful!

-There is a thought to be had here.
+There is a peculiar thought to be had here.
 Unlike with previous case this extra bound on `bar` is added silently which can be upsetting to explicit gang.
 We can consider to explicitly write it in `bar`'s signature